Illinois State University

 C. Executive Committee

-1. Membership:
+1. Membership

-1. Responsibilities:
+1. Responsibilities

 The primary responsibilities of the CTE Executive Committee shall include:

-1. planning agendas for CTE meetings, and
+1. Planning agendas for CTE meetings.

-2. responding to letters of inquiry or concern that are addressed to the CTE.
+2. Responding to letters of inquiry or concern that are addressed to the CTE.

 Article IV.
 Functions and Responsibilities

-1. Leadership
+A. Leadership

 2. Review state and national issues and trends in teacher education, make appropriate recommendations to the University, colleges, and departments and serve as a forum for University-wide discussion of reform issues.